atsushi-ishikawa/book/applications/applications.md

 ##### Catalytic materials
 * A number of metals and alloys have been tested as electrocatalysts.
 As a result, Ni and some noble metals are thought to be the best anode materials in alcaline and acid solutions, respectively.
 * The oxide layer is always formed at the surface in the potential regions at which oxygen evolves, even if an inert metal is used as the anode material.
 Therefore, the oxide formed on the metal substrate, and it always affects the reaction mechanism and electrocatalysis for the OER.
+* Rosmeisel et al. have that the metal oxide has the lower oveerpotential for the OER, compared with the pure metals.
+* Among several metal oxides, RuO2 is often used as it has high catalytic activity.
+Other than RuO2, IrO2 is also used frequently.

 * ABO3 perovskite oxides are of particular interest because of their high catalytic OER activities, some of which are comparable to those of noble metal oxides such as RuO2 and IrO2.[NatureCommn, 4, 2439, 2013; AngewChem, 53, 4582, 2014; JPCLett, 3, 399, 2012]